-If you wake up with aches and pains that last for days each time you visit a campsite then you might need to think about buying an air bed, but what are the best air beds for camping?
+If you wake up with aches and pains that last for days each time you visit a campsite then you might need to think about buying an air bed, but what are the best air beds for camping and glamping?

 When we get older… and dare we say it, heavier… our bodies need a little bit of extra comfort.
 Simply sleeping on a mat or on the ground just won’t do.
 A few days are fine but any longer than that can cause aches and pains that last for days, especially if you suffer from back pains or any other medical ailments.
 The added bonus is that a bed off the ground will also insulate you from ground damp and cold, which can also lead to an uncomfortable camping experience.

 But what are the best mattresses to buy and how do you pump them up at the campsite?
-We’ve used the Outwell Flock Excellent Air Bed, but we’d heard some good things about the Coleman Raised Quickbed too.
+From Amazon we’ve used the Outwell Flock Excellent Air Bed, but we’d heard some good things about the Coleman Raised Quickbed too, especially if it is topped with a Luxury Extra Thick Duck Feather Mattress Topper to stop the cold penetrating through the bed to freeze the happy sleeper.
 So we were very pleased when one of our readers made his own decision and wanted to share his experience of purchasing the bed and air pump in the hope that it might help others.

 We’re loving comfortable camping in an Outwell Montana 6 three roomed tunnel tent.
 Usually with the two of us space isn’t normally an issue so when the old inflatable mattress decided to go come apart and bulge at the seams I searched for a long-term comfortable alternative.
 My search ended on a recent trip to Bristol when I came across the Coleman Raised Quickbed Queen.